Reeves warns financial regulation has gone ‘too far’ in pledge to unleash the City

 As City AM revealed earlier this week, she will also reveal plans to legislate in May next year for the so-called Pisces stock exchange system, which will allow private companies to trade their shares in a style akin to the public markets.

-While the Mansion House speech is seen as a key moment for Chancellors to lay out their growth plans, speculation around Reeves’s address has been amplified by her tax raising budget at the end of October.
+While the Mansion House speech was seen as a key moment for Chancellors to lay out their growth plans, speculation around Reeves’s address has been amplified by her tax raising budget at the end of October.

 Business was the primary target of the government’s £40bn tax bill and bosses have accused Reeves and Keir Starmer of reversing their pro business stance in the run up to the election.

-“While it was right that successive governments made regulatory changes after the global financial crisis to ensure that regulation kept pace with the global economy of the time, it is important that we learn the lessons of the past,” she will say.
+“While it was right that successive governments made regulatory changes after the global financial crisis to ensure that regulation kept pace with the global economy of the time, it is important that we learn the lessons of the past,” she said.